Near-eye display system and method

 |NEAR-TO-EYE DISPLAY HAVING ADAPTIVE OPTICS|

 Current AssigneeGoogle LLC

 Current AssigneeFrimory Technologies Ltd.

 - 1. A near-eye display system, comprising:

-measuring by one or more focus sensors an eye focus of a user'"'"'s eyes; determining by a focus correction modules a desired focus based on the measured eye focus; setting a focus of a first camera and a second camera based on the desired focus; capturing images within a field of view of the first camera and the second camera; processing the captured images; setting a focus of a first display and a second display; and providing the captured images to the first display and a second display; wherein the first display is disposed in front of a first eye of the user and the second display is disposed in front of a second eye of the user.
+using one or more focus sensors to measure an eye focus of a user'"'"'s eyes, wherein each of the one or more focus sensors is on a surface of a first display or a surface of a second display, wherein the focus sensor is disposed on the surface of the display component between at least two pixels of a plurality of pixels of the display component determining by a focus correction module a desired focus based on the eye focus measured using the one or more focus sensors; setting a focus of a first camera and a second camera based on the desired focus; capturing images within a field of view of the first camera and the second camera; processing the captured images to generate processed images; setting a focus of the first display and the second display; and providing the processed images to the first display and a second display; wherein the first display is disposed in front of a first eye of the user and the second display is disposed in front of a second eye of the user.

 The disclosed technology relates generally to near-eye displays, and more particularly, some embodiments relate to near-eye displays with reduced size and improved resolution and color.